open-ephys/onix1-bonsai-docs/README.md

 - `docfx-utils.ps1 -a <path/to/lychee.exe>` performs all of the above steps.

 `docfx-utils.ps1 -l` and `docfx-utils.ps1 -a` will not run without a path to a lychee executable.

+> [!NOTE]
+> The docfx-utils.ps1 script (.ps1 PowerShell scripts in general) must be run in PowerShell.

 These commands do not serve the docs.
 Serve them by running `dotnet docfx serve`.